OpenSwitchNOS/openswitch-ops/docs/l3-interface_cli.md

 `[no] vrf attach <vrf-name>`

 ##### Description
-Attach/detach an interface to/from a VRF.
+This command attaches an interface to a VRF.
+This command is not yet supported.

 ##### Authority
 Admin.